These crispy keto zucchini fries elevate zucchini into a flavorful, irresistible snack.

 Storing Leftovers

 Zucchini fries are best enjoyed fresh.
-But if you must, you can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
+But if you must, you can keep the leftovers in the fridge, in an airtight container, for up to four days.

 Place them on paper towels to absorb any extra moisture.
-Reheat them in the microwave at 50% or in a 300°F oven.
+Reheat them in a 350°F oven for about ten minutes or until heated through.

 More Zucchini Recipes